-I have made tackling Child Sexual exploitation (CSE) a key feature in my Police and Crime Plan and my Office has been working for the past year to secure further enhanced services for victims, by directly commissioning support services on multi-year basis.
-I'm delighted that Barnardo's in a joint bid with RoSA have been successful in being awarded the contract and so the good work that has gone on to date will be able to progress and continue apace during the years ahead.
+I have made tackling Child Sexual exploitation (CSE) a key feature in my Police and Crime Plan and my Office have been working for the past year to secure further enhanced services for victims, by 23005885 P a g e | 25 v Draft v1.3

 There has been an increase in reported cases of CSE in the county, which is believed to be partly attributed to increased awareness of the issue and identification of cases.
-Warwickshire Police, Barnardo's, RoSA and Warwickshire County Council form the multi-agency team in Warwickshire co-located in accordance with the recognised best practice model at the Leamington Justice Centre.
+Warwickshire Police, Barnardo's, RoSA and Warwickshire County Council form the multi-agency team in Warwickshire colocated in accordance with the recognised best practice model at the Leamington Justice Centre.
 This approach of integrated working has vastly enhanced the flow of information and intelligence between the agencies, enabling early identification and prevention of CSE together with support for the children and their families.

-The CSE team has also led the county's 'Something's Not Right' campaign.
+The CSE team have also led the county's 'Something's Not Right' campaign.
 During 2018, the team supported more than 100 children and young people affected by CSE in Warwickshire and conducted 27 prosecutions to combat the threats posed by perpetrators.
 As a result, more than 100 years imprisonment were imposed and numerous comparative restrictive orders and sex offender registration orders have been secured.